andrinr/gsn-link-sign-pred/README.md

 If this does not work, try to install the dependencies manually.
 Make sure to use a Python version lower than the latest version as some of the dependencies are sometimes not compatible with the latest version (pytorch for example).

-Also make sure to install pytorch in CPU only mode and JAX with GPU support, this will make sure that JAX and pytorch do not conflict with each other.
+Install pytorch in CPU only mode and JAX with GPU support, this will make sure that JAX and pytorch do not conflict with each other.
+Pytorch is only used as a dataloader, the performance of jax is more important.

 ### Running the code